wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ### Policy versioning

-Choreo or mediation dependencies bump their major version when switching to a major update in the language.
-For example, from update 1 to update 2.
+Choreo or mediation dependencies bump their major version when switching to a major update in the language (For example, from update 1 to update 2).
 There can be significant incompatibilities in these major versions.
 Therefore, we recommended versioning the policy package in a manner that the major version gets bumped when upgrading the Choreo/mediation dependency version to a major version.